 Research Focus: HEPH's research focuses on planning and designing a highway system that offers minimum disruption and meets the environmental and economic needs of livable communities.

-Under MAP-21, the Office is also coordinating all research initiatives for HEP, including the implementation of the second Strategic Highway Research Program (SHRP2) research products and the Transportation Alternatives Program
+The Office is also coordinating all research initiatives for HEP, including the implementation of the second Strategic Highway Research Program (SHRP2) research products and the Transportation Alternatives Program

 Contact: Kevin Adderly (202)366-5006